View of Rovinj Croatia

 See more of Istria when you Hire a Car

-Hiring a car to explore the 3600 sq km of Istria is a popular choice to see this amazing Peninsula.
-A car gives the flexibility that public transport doesn’t offer.
+Hiring a car to explore the 3600 sq km of Istria is a popular way to see this amazing Peninsula.

-PS.
 Make sure to check one-way rates before you commit to the hire.

 1. A Walking Guide of Pula